Remembrance Day – High River Legion Poppy Fund Donations

 Respecting the Present

 Of course, it is not only to honour the fallen that we observe Remembrance Day each and every year.
 As part of our observance, we also acknowledge the courage and sacrifice of both the Veterans including currently serving.
 In fact, through the generosity of Canadians who take part in our Poppy Campaign5, we are able to serve Veterans and their families on a daily basis.
 With a number of advocacy6 efforts and member services7, we ensure that they are cared for and treated with the respect they deserve.

 Fostering the Future

 Summarizing the fear of Lieutenant-Colonel John McCrae in 1915 that he, like so many others, would be forgotten and their death would be in vain, “In Flanders Fields”, like the poppies it speaks of, has grown to be a part of not only the thoughts of soldiers, but also those who honour them.
 Continuing to educate youth8 through Lieutenant-Colonel John McCrae and his famous work, along with many other programs9, ensures that Remembrance holds meaning each and every day, not just on the eleventh hour of the eleventh day of the eleventh month.

-The 2018 Poppy Campaign was co-chaired by Tim Whitford and Louise Hughes
+The 2019 Poppy Campaign was chaired by Louise Hughes

 They shall grow not old, as that are left grow old: